Mike-Honey/hackathons/CSDC/README.md

 - Is Weighted: **weighted**
 - Is Smoothed: **smoothed**

 This allows a minimal set of visualization pages to cover all the complexity of the dataset.
 The audience can use interactive "Slicers" e.g. to instantly switch between smoothed and raw signal results, switch or compare Signals and so on.
+The "sync slicers" feature is used extensively to pass each user's slicer selections across the pages, where appropriate.
+For example if a particular date range is specified using the slicer on one page, all the other pages will automatically synchronize to that same date range.
+This provides a smooth and consistent user experience.
+Refreshing the web browser or closing and re-entering the link will restore all the default selections.

 Some sets of the survey signals are understood to be ["Likert scale"](https://en.wikipedia.org/wiki/Likert_scale), and can be considered together.
 For example there are 4 questions that categorise whether the respondent is worried they are ill with COVID-19.
 Likert scale questions are tagged by their set during the data integration, and a specific page was designed to appropriately present them.